srijs/rust-aws-lambda/README.md

 **UPDATE 30/11/2018: AWS have released an [official runtime](https://crates.io/crates/lambda_runtime) for Rust ([announcement](https://aws.amazon.com/blogs/opensource/rust-runtime-for-aws-lambda/)).**

 **We recommend that you use the official runtime instead.
-You can still use the [events](https://crates.io/crates/aws_lambda_events) crate.
-We will also be working on re-writing the gateway integration on top of the new runtime.**
+You can still use the [events](https://crates.io/crates/aws_lambda_events) crate, which has moved to [LegNeato/aws-lambda-events](https://github.com/LegNeato/aws-lambda-events).**

 ---